Micholex17/Micholex17/README.md

-some stupid dude make worst code u probably ever seen
+some stupid dude makeing the worst code u have probably ever seen

 # Current projects: